Sonobeat Seasons -Winter 1967-'68

 Hippie favorite Shiva's Headband, the de facto house band of downtown Austin's iconic Vulcan Gas CompanyThe Vulcan is Austin's first successful hippie music hall, opening in 1967 in an old warehouse at 316 Congress Avenue and closing in 1970. music hall, usually gets lumped into the Central Texas psychedelic music scene alongside its '60s contemporaries 13th Floor Elevators, The Conqueroo, and The Thingies.
 Each has a trademark sound derived from both its musical approach and its use of an unusual musical instrument or an unusual way of playing a common musical instrument.
 For example, the Elevators have the etherial fwoops of the electric jug and Roky Erickson's banshee-style vocal delivery; The Conqueroo, a free-form jazz-rock style offered up in long, intricate jams with vocals ranging from dreamy to dramatic; and The Thingies, oddball lyrics performed against a simple instrumentation, itself punctuated by a penetrating fuzz guitar.
 And Shiva's Headband has an electric violin and a head full of original songs you assume must have been invented during acid trips.

-Sonobeat begins recording Shiva's on December 27, 1967, using the Vulcan Gas Company during off-hours as a remote recording studio.
+Sonobeat begins recording Shiva's on December 27, 1967, using Vulcan Gas Company during off-hours as a remote recording studio.
 Neither the band nor Sonobeat co-founders Bill Josey Sr. and Rim Kelley are happy with results of the December 27th recording session, so the tapes – there are only instrumental backing tracks without vocal overdubs – are shelved.
 But the songs – Kaleidoscoptic and There's No Tears – are really good, and band founder Spencer Perskin's electric violin is distinctively different and distinctively cool.
 Sonobeat schedules new sessions with the band in February 1968, starting from scratch.
-Both Kaleidoscoptic and There's No Tears are re-recorded and vocals are overdubbed, using the Vulcan, but once again the band is dissatisfied with the results.
-The Shiva's single is scrapped after test pressings are made.
-The Shiva's Headband tracks remain unreleased.
+Both Kaleidoscoptic and There's No Tears are re-recorded and vocals are overdubbed, again using the Vulcan and again to the dissatisfaction of the band.
+The Shiva's single is scrapped after test pressings are made and remain unreleased.

 In 1965, Vietnamese songbird Bach-Yen treks to the U.S. specifically for a performance on America's favorite Sunday night TV variety program, the Ed Sullivan Show.
 Bach's trip to America is the brainchild of two Navy officers stationed in Saigon during the Vietnam conflict: bring a singing ambassador from Saigon to America to build sympathy and support for the war-torn South Vietnamese people.
 A months-long search leads the officers to Bach-Yen, but it takes a lot of convincing to get her to agree to come to the U.S. and still more convincing to get backers, finally convincing the producers of the Ed Sullivan Show to pay to fly her to New York.
 Bach's performance on Ed Sullvan's program is sensational, and she's immediately booked into a guest slot on another TV variety show, Shindig.
 Before you know it, Bach has extended her original two-week visit to the U.S. by not just months, but years.
 This ends up being fortunate for Sonobeat.